 You can use this stand to organize your pans if you you have plenty of height within your cabinet.
 This means no more fumbling with each pan to get the size you want.
 If you don’t have tall cabinets no worries.
 Flip it on it’s back and you can easily organize your pans in a row still keeping noise to a minimum.

 Installing your lids on the wall and pans in a row or column just freed up the majority of your cabinet space.
-This may also allow for you to put your cutting boards and cookie sheets in the same cabinet.
+This may also allow for you to put your cutting boards and cookie sheets in the same cabinet and maximizing your space inside the cabinet.
+Additionally, keeping cutting boards off your counters helps your kitchen to look cleaner.

 Using this for your cookie sheets keeps them separated for easy pull out and back but also condenses the amount of space they take while helping to prevent crashing and tipping.